-forget (
+forget()

-Forget about (and possibly remove the result of) this task.
+Forget the result of this task and its parents.

 Warning: Waiting for tasks within a task may lead to deadlocks.
 Please read Avoid launching synchronous subtasks.

 Warning: Backends use resources to store and transmit results.
 To ensure that resources are released, you must eventually call get() or forget() on EVERY AsyncResult instance returned after calling a task.